BrandynVay/data-structures-and-algorithms/README.md

 ## Authors: Joseph Hangarter & Brandyn Vay

 ### Challenge
-* `.append(value)` which adds a new node with the given value to the end of the list
+* k-th value from the end of a linked list.
-* `.insertBefore(value, newVal)` which add a new node with the given newValue immediately before the first value node
-* `.insertAfter(value, newVal)` which add a new node with the given newValue immediately after the first value node

 ### Approach & Efficiency